Mario-Gozie/One-sample-Ttest-Two-tail-Excel-/README.md

 ## DECIDING ON STATISTICAL TEST TO USE

-In deciding the statistical test to use for comparing means, I need to consider if the population mean andpopulation standard deviation is given or not.
-Here, the question gave the population mean and stated it clearly that the population standard deviation is absent. so I have no optionthan to use a **_T-test_** and it has to be **_Two-Tailed_** because I am asked to check if the two mean scores are the same not if one is higher or lower. if otherwise (I am given mean and standard deviation of the population, I would have gone for a **_Two-Tailed Z-test_**
+In deciding the statistical test to use for comparing means, I need to consider if the population mean and population standard deviation is given or not.
+Here, the question gave the population mean and stated it clearly that the population standard deviation is absent. so I have no option than to use a **_T-test_** and it has to be **_Two-Tailed_** because I am asked to check if the two mean scores are the same not if one is higher or lower. if otherwise (in a case I am given mean and standard deviation of the population), I would have gone for a **_Two-Tailed Z-test_**

 ## POINT OF VIEW AND GOAl
-In summary, all I need to do is to do hypothesis testing and take a decision. if Men's Mean score for indoor gardening is  73 (same as women) or not. and to also determine what could be the mean range based on sample.
+In summary, all I need to do is to do hypothesis testing and take a decision, if Men's Mean score for indoor gardening is  73 (same as women) or not.
+I would also determine what could be the mean range for men based on sample.

 ![Alt_Text](https://github.com/Mario-Gozie/One-sample-Ttest-Two-tail-Excel-/blob/master/Images/Point%20of%20View.png)